azure-ad-b2c/samples/policies/custom-mfa-authy-app/readme.md

 ## 1. Sign-up or sign in flow
 - During the sign-up or sign-in flow, orchestration step #6 reads the AppCode MFA attributes.
-- If the AppCode exists, step #7 runs the MFA validation
+- If AppCode attribute exists, step #7 runs the MFA validation
 - If AppCode attribute doesn't exist, step #8 enrolls and validates the phone number.

 ### Enroll new phone number